bbc/BBC-QRCode-Generator/README.md

 ## Requirements

 This application requires [ImageMagick](http://www.imagemagick.org/) to be installed.
-I use [homebrew](http://github.com/mxcl/homebrew) which made the process very easy.
+I use [homebrew](http://github.com/mxcl/homebrew) which made the process very easy with:

+    brew install imagemagick

 Other dependencies can be installed running:

     bundle install

 ## Resources